sd-indic/sd-indic/README.md

  ⚠ About Me :

-- 🌱 I’m currently focusing on learning Web Dev.
+- 🌱 I’m an Aspiring Engineer.

 <h3 align="left">Connect with me:</h3>